waggle-sensor/pywaggle/docs/writing-a-plugin.md

 <img width="600px" src="./images/plugin-overview.svg">

-The most basic example of a plugin is one which simply reads and publishes a values from a sensor.
+The most basic example of a plugin is one which simply reads and publishes a value from a sensor.
 A more complex plugin could publish the number of cars seen in a video stream using a deep learning model.

 ## Basic example